-Patent Infringement Allegations
+Defense Against Patent Infringement Allegations

 Patent owners have the burden of proving infringement.
 Whether allegations are brought by legitimate parties or patent trolls who buy the rights to existing or latent patents in order to extort ransoms, infringement claims and litigation can be costly and time-consuming.
 As such, swift and meticulous pre-trial work – including discovery and investigation – is critical to not only evaluating the defendant’s intent and merits of their allegations (including whether there is in fact a relevant patent), but also practical considerations and appropriate response strategies.

 Defending against patent infringement allegations is tailored to the individual facts of a case and the various stages of action involved.
 This includes: